By Sharon Eberson

 Mayor Gainey gave a fiery speech about the history and opportunity bundled in the August Wilson House.
 Pittsburgh’s first Black mayor noted that he is the embodiment of Wilson’s writing about a Black man running for mayor, in the play Radio Golf.

-When Gainey was attending Morgan State, he was told about a speaker coming from Pittsburgh – August Wilson – and he did not know who that was.
-His friends also couldn’t tell him about this accomplished Pittsburgher.
-Now, he said, with legacy projects like the venue being dedicated on Saturday, every child should grow up knowing the name August Wilson.
+When Gainey was attending Morgan State, he was told about a speaker coming from Pittsburgh – August Wilson.
+Gainey was unfamiliar with Wilson, and his friends also had no clue about this accomplished Pittsburgher.
+Now, he said, with legacy projects like the venue being dedicated on Saturday, “every child should grow up knowing the name August Wilson.”

 However, through Sept.
 18, anyone can see the exterior and feel the spirit of August Wilson at 1727 Bedford by seeing Jitney, the Pittsburgh Playwrights Theatre Company production that is playing on a newly constructed stage in the backyard.